 We Believe

 The beliefs of the Catholic Church were codified in the Nicene Creed in 325 A.D.
-You can read it here:
+You may read the Nicene Creed here.

 What Does This Mean?